‘Vanderpump Rules’ Star Scheana Marie Opens Up About Her Possibly Rekindled Romance With Robby Hayes

-Scheana Marie and Robby Hayes were recently looking quite cozy with one another in Las Vegas but according to the Vanderpump Rules cast member, they aren’t exactly committed.
+Scheana Marie and Robby Hayes were recently looking quite cozy with one another in Las Vegas, but according to the Vanderpump Rules cast member, they aren’t exactly committed.

 Following a short-lived fling in 2018, Scheana reunited with Robby, who has previously been seen on The Bachelorette and Bachelor in Paradise, in Sin City but is insisting that they are not yet involved in a committed relationship with one another.